zeeshanmcp12/kubernetes/nodes.md

 ### How to verify the access to k8s cluster
 - Execute this command and see the output, if no errors then we can interect with cluster whether it is managed or local cluster (minikube, kube-adm etc)
   - kubectl get cs (component status)

+### Troubleshooting service from inside the cluster
+- dig apache.default.svc.cluster.local
+  - We can execute this command from network-multitool